jxhnthan/john/_posts/2023-03-29-webscraping.markdown

 ## What exactly is webscraping?

-Web scraping is a technique used to collect content and data from the internet.
+Webscraping is a technique used to collect content and data from the internet.

 ## What software can we use?